EventStore/terraform-provider-eventstorecloud/docs/resources/peering.md

 - **provider_metadata** (Map of String) Metadata about the remote end of the peering connection

-~> Keep in mind that additional operations might be required to activate the peering link.
-Check our [provisioning guidelines](https://developers.eventstore.com/cloud/provision/) for each of the supported cloud providers to know more.

 ## Import

 Import is supported using the following syntax: